orill/orill/docs/nucdata.rst

 Libraries
 ---------

-ORILL© data are parsed from evaluated libraries in ENDF-6 or ACE format by using the `PyNE <https://pyne.io/>`_ toolkit.
+ORILL Code data are parsed from evaluated libraries in ENDF-6 or ACE format by using the `PyNE <https://pyne.io/>`_ toolkit.
 Parsing features are not provided with ORILL public version.
 However, data provided with public ORILL have been selected from several libraries in order to cover a wide range of situations:

  - Nuclide set consists of 3820 nuclides from the US Evaluated Nuclear Data `ENDF/B-VII.1 <http://www.nndc.bnl.gov/endf/b7.1/>`_ decay sub-library (**only childs with branching ratios > 0.1% are selected**)